anthonys01/snip2fumen/README.md

 Then use your mouse to select your game board (like any sniping tool).
 The resulting fumen link will be printed as a result, and will be set in you clipboard.

-Should be working on all operating system, but was only tested on Windows 10.
+Should be working on all operating systems, but was only tested on Windows 10.

 See more options :
 ```